Skip to main content

 Tenants in Common

 With a tenancy in common (TIC), each buyer owns a share of the same property.
-Buyers jointly determine their percentage of ownership, which should be reflected in the title.
-Co-owners can have an equal share (50/50) or an unequal share.
+Buyers jointly determine their percentage of ownership, which the title should reflect.
+Co-owners can have an equal share (50/50) or an unequal share (say, 70/30).

 Tenants in common have a right to sell (or convey) their share of ownership as they see fit, even if the other owners disagree.
 However, a tenant in common cannot sell more than their share in the property.
-When a tenant in common dies, their interest in the property pass to their heirs.
-If you are a co-owner, you could find yourself sharing a property with strangers.
+When a tenant in common dies, their interest in the property passes to their heirs.
+If you are a co-owner, you could share a property with strangers.

 Joint Tenants With Right of Survivorship

-With a joint tenancy with the right of survivorship (JTWROS) deed, each owner has an equal interest; 50/50 for two owners or 1/3rd interest for three owners.
+With a joint tenancy with the right of survivorship (JTWROS) deed, each owner has an equal interest: 50/50 for two owners or one-third interest for three owners.

 With joint tenancy, an ownership interest passes to the surviving owners after one owner dies.
 The remaining owners will take the deceased owner's interests equally.
 A co-owner in a joint tenancy cannot pass their property interest to their heirs through inheritance.
-Transfer of ownership to the co-owners occurs automatically upon death, which avoids the property having to go through probate.
+Transfer of ownership to the co-owners occurs automatically upon death.
+This avoids the property having to go through probate.

 Joint tenancy with a right of survivorship is most common between close family members.
-The grantee clause of the deed must clearly state "joint tenants with right of survivorship."
+The deed must clearly state "joint tenants with right of survivorship."

 Tenants by the Entirety